Ernxst/icon-prerender/README.md

 ## Roadmap

-[ ] Make plugins run during bundle (instead of after)

-- Should improve performance since it is not reading and writing to output files

-[ ] Allow consumers to disable default resolution via a new plugin option
+- [ ] Allow consumers to disable default resolution via a new plugin option

-- Custom resolution would then be achieved by simply using `include` and `exclude` in tandem with this new plugin option
+  - Completely custom resolution would then be achieved by simply using `include` and `exclude` in tandem with this new plugin option

 Have any other ideas?
 Make a suggestion in the [Discussions](https://github.com/Ernxst/icon-prerender/discussions) tab.